 Many products also claim to be ‘eco-friendly’ or ‘green’ are just as single-use as they ever have been.
 This is because it is cheaper for the company to use greenwashing tactics to make these products seem like they have green credentials and appeal to conscious customers.

 Moreover, very few items that you use are truly reusable forever.
-Even reusable items like canvas bags or glass containers can break and need replacing.
+Even reusable zero waste swaps that we’d recommend like canvas bags or glass containers can break and need replacing.

 Even if you completely eliminate all single-use items from your life, you will still have to produce some waste.
 And that’s fine.

 If you want to reduce your reliance on plastic, you will have to stop buying plastic packaged products.
 However, not all supermarkets provide unpackaged foods.
 Many of the major supermarkets provide unpackaged foods, but only provide them in certain stores and only sell certain products.

 If you want to avoid plastic, you could be forced to rely on independent plastic-free shops.

 This means that you may have to travel further and will be unable to buy the same amount of food as you would at a regular supermarket.
 Moreover, zero waste shops are unlikely to stock everything you’ll need for the week.

 It’s worth noting that there are several online zero waste supermarkets that you can use.